mschmidt1703/twine-ctf/README.md

 - "Repository: Add title.png"

 #### Branching
 Normally when working with version control software, nobody works on the master branch.
 Therefor you need to create an own branch that contains a copy of the master branch.
+When work is finished, then create a merge request to the main branch.
+If you are able to merge, you can do it, otherwise put an @ to someone who is able to merge in the merge message.

 ### Git Commands
 To avoid confusion about the git commands, here is a list of the most common git commands.